veggiespam/ImageLocationScanner/README.md

 # <a name="faq"> FAQ
 * When I use Burp, no issues are displayed
 	- By default, Burp hides the images and this has the side effect of also hiding any alerts detected by this plug-in.
 So, you will need to enable **"Show Images"** in the filtering on the Target tab before you begin your sample testing.
 Then, in the Target &rarr; Issues pane, you will see the privacy exposure alerts raised by Image Location and Privacy Scanner plug-in.
-* Why do I see two sets of Exif_GPS coordinates  (or other tag)
+* Why do I see two sets of Exif_GPS coordinates (or another tag)
 	- This means the image has been embedded with multiple Exif tags of the same type.
 Thus more than one GPS location can appear.
 The ILS software displays all that are detected.
+* I see GPS location and altitude, but where is the speed, bearing, reference data, etc
+  - We decided to not display all the GPS data, simply the location and altitude.
 * You missed the serial number for Camera Type X
 	- Could be true.
-This information exposure list was built by manually scanning all tags available as part of MDE.
+This information exposure list was built by manually looking through all Exif tags available in MDE.
 If something new was added, then ILS needs to also account for it.
 File a bug report [on GitHub](https://github.com/veggiespam/ImageLocationScanner/issues) and I'll update in a future release.
-* Why does it say "City = " with no city listed
+* Why does it say `City = ` with no city listed
 	- It actually says "City = \\0\\0\\0\\0\\0 ..." with maybe 64 nulls.
 	In newer versions ILS, we simply filter out strings that start with a null character.
 We assume someone isn't hiding data there.
+* Another Exif scanner says `City = ---` but ILS does not show this value.
+  - Some cameras and devices, like Panasonic, place "---" into fields where there is no value or the value is unknown.
+    ILS just filters this data out.
 * When I use ZAP, nothing shows up
 	- Before ZAP 2.7.x, you must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; Process images in the HTTP requests/responses.
 	- If you have images disabled in Global Exclude URL, then any